jmichel7/Combinat.jl/README.md

 `robinson_schensted(p::AbstractVector{<:Integer})`

-returns  the pair of standard tableaux associated to the permutation `p` by the Robinson-Schensted correspondence.
+returns  the pair of standard tableaux  associated with the permutation `p` by the Robinson-Schensted correspondence.

 ```julia-repl
 julia> robinson_schensted([2,3,4,1])